 Plagiarism on assignments or cheating on tests will not be tolerated in the EAP program.
-Marks will be deducted accordingly in such instances.
+Sanctions range from a deduction in grades to removal from the program.
 Academic dishonesty is considered a serious offence in Canadian universities.
 All allegations of academic dishonesty will be forwarded to the Director of International Activities for review and action if necessary.

 In order to advance from levels 1 to 4, students must attain 75% (B) or better and no less than 70% in each subject area.